"Him who, at one blow,

 Shattered by Arthur's hand.''

 Sir Mordred is a main character in the mythical/historical Arthurian age.
 Best known as either Morgause's or Morgaine Le Fey and Arthur's bastard son or the son of Morgaine and King Lot of Orkney.
-Mordred is the main antagonist of the hole myth (Lot: Bad, Morgaine: Worse, Mordred: Worst), he has been both hero and villain in epic tales until his death in the Battle of Camlann in hands of Arthur.
-In popular culture Mordred is synonymous with treachery and evil, being as wicked as Judas and Lucifer himself.
+Mordred is the main antagonist of the whole myth (Lot: Bad, Morgaine: Worse, Mordred: Worst), he has been both hero and villain in epic tales, usurping the throne od Arthur and pretending (or even marrying) Queen Guinevire, until his death in the titanical Battle of Camlann in hands of Arthur.
+In popular culture Mordred generally is synonymous with treachery and evil, being as wicked as Judas and Lucifer himself.
 In Dante's Inferno he is in the lowest circle of Hell, set apart for traitors.

 Modern tales portrays him as a warrior, a knight, a sorcerer, a victim of fate, a young druid boy, a half- Atlantean, a vampire and even as Lancelot's gay lover.